Microsoft/azure-docs.pt-pt/articles/active-directory/b2b/code-samples.md

         }

         /// <summary>
-        /// Get the access token for our application to talk to microsoft graph.
+        /// Get the access token for our application to talk to Microsoft Graph.
         /// </summary>
-        /// <returns>Returns the access token for our application to talk to microsoft graph.</returns>
+        /// <returns>Returns the access token for our application to talk to Microsoft Graph.</returns>
         private static string GetAccessToken()
         {
             string accessToken = null;

-            // Get the access token for our application to talk to microsoft graph. try
+            // Get the access token for our application to talk to Microsoft Graph. try
             {
                 AuthenticationContext testAuthContext =